Aphanochilus fruticosus (D.Don) Kudô

 Common Name: Ji Gu Chai

-Elsholtzia fruticosa is a deciduous shrub that can grow up to 1.50 metres tall.
+Elsholtzia fruticosa is an erect, much-branched, deciduous shrub that can grow from 80 - 200cm tall[

 Grows well on woodland margins[